Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 Conclusion

-It's taken me a while to get used to wearing this helmet style, and the Shoei Hornet is definitely my favorite.
-It has typical Shoei quality, it's relatively quiet, fits well and I don't notice any undue buffeting or lift from the overhanging visor.
-It's definitely the helmet to wear when riding our Triumph Tiger, and the color even matches!
+It has typical Shoei quality, it’s relatively quiet, fits well and I don’t notice any undue buffeting or lift from the overhanging visor.
+It’s definitely the helmet to wear when riding our Triumph Tiger, and the color even matches!

-Product Review: Shoei Hornet Motorcycle Helmet
+wBW Review: Shoei Hornet Helmet

 Colors: Various solids and graphics.
-Made in: Japan

 Note: For informational use only.
-All material and photographs are Copyright © webWorld International, LLC - 2001-2008.
+All material and photographs are Copyright © webWorld International, LLC since 2000.
 All rights reserved.
-Read the Terms and Conditions.
 See the webBikeWorld® Site Info page.
+Product specifications, features and details may change or differ from our descriptions.
+Always check before purchasing.
+Read the Terms and Conditions

-Owner Comments
+Owner Comments and Feedback

-Comments?
-Send them to Comments are ordered from most recent to oldest.
+Comments are ordered from most recent to oldest.

-From "M.L.": "I've been fighting (with no responses) with Helmet Pro (in Japan) over a purchase I made recently.
-Their web site now says that they will not ship internationally -- though, they had little trouble taking my money with an international shipping address.
+From “M.L.”: “I’ve been fighting (with no responses) with Helmet Pro (in Japan) over a purchase I made recently.
+Their web site now says that they will not ship internationally — though, they had little trouble taking my money with an international shipping address.

 This is very fine print, which you can miss if you are not careful.

 The site also seems to be lagging with functionality.
-You might want to warn your readers to stay away from this."
+You might want to warn your readers to stay away from this.